 Dental Tartar (Calculus): Symptoms, Causes, and Treatment

 Dental calculus, also known as tartar, affects approximately 68% of adults.
 Tartar is a deposit that forms on the teeth and gums of people who suffer from dental problems.
 If plaque is not routinely removed from the teeth, such as by brushing and flossing.
+If left untreated, dental calculus can lead to gum disease and tooth loss, which is why regular dental check-ups and professional dental calculus treatment are important for maintaining good oral health.
 A buildup of tartar can lead to cavities, gum disease, and bad breath if you do not brush and floss properly.
 At dentistry peoria az, we can only remove tartar because it is tightly bonded to the enamel of the teeth.

 When you eat starchy or sugary food, bacteria still mix with your teeth, regardless of how well you care for them.
 Consequently, dental plaque forms, which coats your teeth, gums, and dental restorations.
 As a result of bacteria that are present in plaque, acid is produced that erodes tooth enamel and causes cavities.
 In the absence of routine plaque removal, tartar will develop.
 Since tartar is extremely porous and rough, removing it without specialized dental tools is impossible.

 Plaque can develop in anyone, but if you have the following factors, you are at greater risk:

 - Carbohydrate intake (e.g. bread, pasta, potato chips, etc.)